Reliable 3D printed parts from prototypes up to small batch production runs.

 No tooling cost

-You’re not paying for moulds or fixtures before you have a proven design.
-This is ideal when you’re still refining geometry or volumes are modest, especially for engineered plastics where iterations matter.
+You're not paying for moulds or fixtures before you have a proven design.
+Ideal when you're still refining geometry or volumes are modest.

 Faster iteration

 Make changes between batches at minimal cost.
-This is especially useful when you’re getting feedback from real-world use.
+Especially useful when you're getting feedback from real-world use.

 Geometry freedom